pmem/pmdk/manpages/linux/master/libpmemblk.3.md

 The **pmemblk_set_error**() function sets the error state for block number *blockno* in memory pool *pbp*.
 A block in the error state returns *errno* **EIO** when read.
 Writing the block clears the error state and returns the block to normal use.
 On success, zero is returned.
 On error, -1 is returned and *errno* is set.

+# CAVEATS #

+**libpmemblk** relies on the library destructor being called from the main thread.
+For this reason, all functions that might trigger destruction (e.g.
+**dlclose**()) should be called in the main thread.
+Otherwise some of the resources associated with that thread might not be cleaned up properly.

 # LIBRARY API VERSIONING #